szpsunkk/FedPF/README.md

-# Balancing the Tightrope: Privacy, Fairness, and Utility in Federated Learning
+# Accurate Target Privacy Preserving Federated Learning Balancing Fairness and Utility

 This paper proposed a private and fair federated learning algorithm (FedPF) with protected sensitive dataset.
 We study the relationship between fairness, privacy and utility in Federated Learning.